google/moodle-on-gcp/docs/configuring-redis-cache-with-moodle.md

 4. Click "Add instance".

-   1. Give your Redis instance a name, like "Redis-Memorystore" and set the IP:port for the Redis server (you can gather that information in GCP's web console at Memorystore's service blade).
+   1. Give your Redis instance a name, like "Redis1" and set the IP:port for the Redis server (you can gather that information in GCP's web console at Memorystore's service blade).

    2. The new instance should appear under "Configured store instances" with a "Ready" tick.

 5. Under "Stores used when no mapping is present" click Edit mappings".
-Set "Redis-Memorystore" (or the name used earlier) for the "Application" and "Session" caches.
+Set "Redis1" (or the name used earlier) for the "Application" and "Session" caches.

 <p align="center">
     <img src="../img/Set_Redis_as_default_Application_and_Session_cache.png">